-“Philadelphia used to have a lot of industry.
-Not so much anymore.” –Harry Hagin, site superintendent, Camden Iron and Metal, 12/19/07 At 7AM on Sunday, demolition charges will echo throughout the refineries and tank farms of South Philadelphia as scrap dealers Camden Iron and Metal implode the headhouse of the last of Philadelphia’s great grain […]Read more "“Philadelphia used to have a lot of industry”: Farewell to the Girard Point (Tidewater) Grain Elevator"
+At 7AM on Sunday, demolition charges will echo throughout the refineries and tank farms of South Philadelphia as scrap dealers Camden Iron and Metal implode the headhouse of the last of Philadelphia’s great grain elevators, the Tidewater Grain Elevator at Girard Point.
+This will leave only the former Reading Company/Tidewater Company elevator at 20th and Shamokin St. to witness to the city’s history as a grain entrepot.

 Mount Moriah Cemetery, in the Kingsessing section, is arguably Philadelphia’s most democratic burial ground.
 The undiscriminating plot is home to many Masons, U.S. Navy sailors, Civil War Yankees, North Carolinian cavalrymen, Philadelphia Muslims, ethnic Catholics, the young, the old, the powerful, the meek.
 Though its in rougher shape than any other of Philadelphia’s rural cemeteries, being unkempt it’s surprisingly rustic: more woodland than the Woodlands.